 More Christian Sites VS Less – If you’re coming to Israel to visit as many Christian sites as possible, you will find the most in the North.
-You can visit Tiberias and see the point where Jesus walked over the Sea of Galilee; you can visit Nazareth, the childhood town of Jesus; and you can also visit Yardenit, where Jesus had his baptism in the Jordan River.
+You can visit Tiberias and see where Jesus might have walked over the Sea of Galilee; you can visit Nazareth, the childhood town of Jesus; and you can also visit Yardenit, where you can baptise in the Jordan River.
 In the South you won’t find any main Christian sites, except for Qasr el Yahud, which might be the place where Jesus was baptised in the Jordan River.

 City Touring VS Hiking – If you prefer to tour cities, you’ll find much more cities in the North, amongst them Acre, Haifa, Tzfat and Caesarea.
 If you prefer hiking, you’ll find many hiking areas in the South (though you can find a lot in the North, too).
 There are of course also some cities in the South which you can tour, the main one being Be’er Sheva, but most travellers going to the South don’t visit a lot of cities there.
 Also, be aware of the season and make sure that it’s not too hot to hike and that there’s no danger of floods.

 Fish VS Less – If you’re interested in snorkeling or diving, you’ll be amazed by the beautiful fish that live in the Red Sea, at the most Southern point of Israel, next to Eilat.
 You won’t find fish like those in the North.